Glacitecture-Studios/syncra-engine/README.md

 4. Choose the operating system you want to export for and click 'Export Project'.

+> [!WARNING]
-> [!WARNING] If you are building for macOS:
+> If you are building for macOS:
 > DO NOT CHANGE THE BUILD SETTINGS.
 I REPEAT. **DO.
 NOT.
 CHANGE.
 THE.
 BUILD.
-SETTINGS.** Syncra Engine has been specifically notarized with
-> the signature that was made using the Build Settings all of our pre-made binaries are released with.
+SETTINGS.**
-> Changing the build settings can change the signature and thus make it unrecognizable to Gatekeeper,
+> Even slight changes in the engine's binary can make it completely unknown to macOS Gatekeeper
-> therefore flagging it and making it unusable.
+> and thus not make it runnable on your system.

 5. Run Syncra Engine from the location you exported